Information about the Master of Arts (MA)

 Admission to an MA programme normally requires a BA(Hons) degree with First or Second Class Honours in the same discipline, or an Honours degree in another subject with at least one course in the discipline.
 In disciplines that do not offer Honours courses, a Bachelor's degree plus a relevant Diploma may be accepted, or, with approval, an Honours degree in another subject.

-Research is the primary focus of all but a few MA programmes, with most being by thesis only.
-Some offer the possibility of substituting part of the thesis with up to two courses, while a few, such as the MA in English, Linguistics, Applied Linguistics or TESOL, offer the further possibility of substituting the thesis with a smaller research course and other coursework.
+Research is the primary focus of most MA programmes, with most being by thesis only.
+Some offer the possibility of substituting part of the thesis with up to two courses, while others, such as the MA in English, Linguistics, Applied Linguistics or TESOL, offer the further possibility of substituting the thesis with a smaller research course and other coursework.